CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Introduction

 \section{Introduction}

-Large language models (LLMs) have revolutionized numerous domains, consistently delivering great performance across different tasks \citep{brown2020language, achiam2023gpt, bubeck2023sparks, team2023gemini, claude2023, openai2023gpt4}.
+Large language models (LLMs) have revolutionized numerous domains, consistently delivering great performance across different tasks \citep{brown2020language, achiam2023gpt, claude2023, openai2023gpt4}.
 Among these applications, code generation stands out as particularly promising.
-Models pre-trained on extensive code repositories have demonstrated an impressive capability to solve diverse programming challenges \citep{li2023starcoder, AlphaCode, codegen, CodeGeeX, incoder, codex, codet5, CodeT5+}.
+Models pre-trained on extensive code repositories have demonstrated an impressive capability to solve diverse programming challenges \citep{AlphaCode, CodeGeeX, codex, codet5+}.

-Despite the promise, deploying ultra-large models for code generation poses significant challenges.
-Top-tier closed-source models like GPT-4~\citep{openai2023gpt4} are often highly resource-intensive and do not offer the flexibility for customization to specific code generation tasks.
-Fine-tuning smaller, open-sourced LLMs for targeted applications serves as a compelling alternative.
-Code generation demands not just syntactical correctness but also a deep understanding of logical and domain-specific nuances, which complicates model training.
-While a straightforward approach is to perform supervised fine-tuning (SFT) on the target task, this typically results in only incremental improvements and frequently lags behind cutting-edge solutions.
-This limited improvement stems from SFT's reliance solely on correct code examples, which restricts the model's ability to learn from its own mistakes and adapt to diverse programming challenges.
-We illustrate this in Figure~\ref{fig}, where SFT provides a minor boost in performance on the challenging data science task, with LlaMa-3-8B's Pass@1 improving from 28.2\% to 30.0\%.
+Deploying ultra-large closed-source models like GPT-4~\citep{openai2023gpt4} for code generation is challenging due to their enormous resource demands and limited customization options.
+Fine-tuning smaller, open-source LLMs offers a more flexible and cost-effective alternative, yet code generation requires more than syntactical accuracy—it demands logical depth and domain-specific understanding.
+While basic supervised fine-tuning (SFT) on correct code examples can help, it yields only incremental gains and often falls short of state-of-the-art performance.
+This is because SFT alone cannot leverage the model's own mistakes, limiting its ability to adapt and improve in diverse programming environments.
+We illustrate this in Figure~\ref{fig:framework}, where SFT provides a minor boost in performance on the challenging data science task, with Llama-3-8B's Pass@1 improving from 28.2\% to 30.0\%.
 A notable gap remains between the fine-tuned model and GPT-4, which leads with a Pass@1 score of 49.4\%.
-To address the issue, prior solutions collect additional training data by leveraging more powerful LLMs \citep{shen2023pangu, luo2023wizardcoder, CodeT5+, yang2024synthesizing} or by collecting external datasets from public repositories \citep{lozhkov2024starcoder, muennighoff2023octopack}. \emph{But the big elephant in the room still remains---how much can we bridge the gap by maximizing the utility of existing data and model at hand?}
+To address the issue, prior solutions collect additional training data by leveraging more powerful LLMs \citep{shen2023pangu, luo2023wizardcoder} or by collecting external datasets from public repositories \citep{lozhkov2024starcoder, muennighoff2023octopack}. \emph{But the big elephant in the room still remains---how much can we bridge the gap by maximizing the utility of existing data and model at hand?}